Skip to contentSkip to navigationSkip to topbar

 Single Sign On

-Single Sign-On (SSO) enables customers to allow their users to log in to Twilio Console using their corporate Identity Provider (such as Azure Active Directory, Okta, OneLogin etc) credentials.
+Single Sign-On (SSO) lets your users log in to the Twilio Console using their corporate identity provider (IdP) credentials, such as Azure Active Directory, Okta, or OneLogin.

 What are the benefits of SSO?